-When kiln dried, Siberian larch cladding will have a moisture content of approximately 15-18% and has a durability of 10-15 years when in contact with the ground, 50-60 years unprotected outdoors, and 100-150 protected intdoors.
+When kiln dried, durable larch cladding will have a moisture content of approximately 15-18% and has a durability of 10-15 years when in contact with the ground, 50-60 years unprotected outdoors, and 100-150 protected intdoors.
 Small changes in moisture can occur when subjected to atmospheric variables.
 Larch can at times present sap or resin after machining or installation.
 This can be easily removed with no adverse effect from clean or painted boards with a nylon brush once the resin has dried and crystalised.

-If you are considering using Siberian larch cladding as a material and need further assistance, do not hesitate to call our sales team on 01472 350151 who will be happy to help with your questions.
+If you are considering using larch cladding as a material and need further assistance, do not hesitate to call our sales team on 01472 350151 who will be happy to help with your questions.